via Homebrew

-Viddy is a modern alternative to the classic Unix watch command that executes commands periodically and displays their output.
-While it provides all the basic functionality of the original watch command including periodic execution, color output, and diff highlighting, viddy adds several powerful enhancements that make it stand out.
+Viddy is a replacement for the traditional Unix watch command that executes commands periodically and displays their output.
+It provides all the basic functionality of the original watch command including periodic execution, colored output, and diff highlighting, but extends it with several advanced features.

-The tool's most distinctive feature is its "time machine mode" that allows users to rewind through command execution history like a video player, letting you go back in time to see previous outputs and then return to the present.
-It also includes the ability to save and load execution history, view output in a pager for easier navigation, and search through text output.
-The interface uses Vim-like keymaps for intuitive navigation and supports customizable key bindings and colors.
+The tool's standout feature is "time machine mode" which allows users to rewind through command output history like a video, navigating to past executions and returning to the present.
+Users can save and load execution history, view output in a built-in pager with vim-like keybindings, and search through text.
+The interface supports suspending and restarting execution, shell alias support, and customizable keymappings.

 # via Homebrew